-In order to take a step in that direction, in March of 2019, we secured a property in the Lakeview East community of Chicago, which will be the future site for the Center for Social Justice and Urban Mission (CSJUM).
+In order to take a step in that direction, in March of 2019, we secured a property in the Lakeview East community of Chicago, which will be the future site for the Center for Social Justice and City Mission (CSJCM).

 It is being established to make a deeper and more sustainable impact on the lives of suffering people and struggling communities than the provision of social services can achieve alone.

-We seek to educate, equip, and engage The Salvation Army and anyone who wants to join us on this journey towards social justice and urban mission.
+We seek to educate, equip, and engage The Salvation Army and anyone who wants to join us on this journey towards social justice and city mission.

 Clara came on staff as Administrative Assistant in June of 2021.
 She has been with the Army since 2006.
 She has formerly served as an Administrative Assistant for The Salvation Army College for Officer Training, in the Personnel Department, the Campus Life Department and for Administration.
 She grew up in rural Wisconsin and spent her summers working in Wisconsin Dells.
 She has a Bachelor’s Degree from Carthage College in vocal performance.
 She now lives with her husband, two children and two dogs in the Northside Chicago Suburbs.